johnmcfarlane/papers/c++/error-handling.md

 ### Type Safety is King

 As if it needed repeating, the best time to prevent problems is early.
-To that end, program author(s) must use the type system to their advantage.
+To that end, program developer(s) must use the type system to their advantage.
 Well written APIs mean that most bugs do not survive compilation.

 Here we see `std::span` used to encapsulate the program's implicitly-bound input